 A brief history

-The FCGH is administered by members of the local community in collaboration with staff from the Conseil The Shelburne County Arts Council was established in 2001.
+The Shelburne County Arts Council was established in 2001.
 Their mandate is to support and promote the development of art, artists, and art education in Shelburne County.
 They have a special focus on youth and education as they create opportunities for citizens to engage in a wide range of artistic endeavors.
 This scholarship was established in memory of Peter Oliver, who was the director of the Basement Theatre in Shelburne.
 He was a mentor and friend to many students.
-He has been described by his students as being dynamic, fun, challenging, curious, brave yet devoted, and a perpetually interesting man who gave something to the people of Shelburne that should be celebrated.
-Peter and his wife Joan will be remembered for their own great accomplishments and for the accomplishments they allowed other people to experience.
+He and his wife Joan were mentors and friends to many students.
+Peter has been described by his students as being dynamic, fun, challenging, curious, brave yet devoted, and a perpetually interesting man who gave something to the people of Shelburne that should be celebrated.
+Peter and Joan will be remembered for their own great accomplishments in the arts and for the accomplishments they allowed other people to experience.

 You must meet all of the following in order to be eligible for this scholarship: